allanes/winebar-4/README.md

-# FastBar: Sales Management System
+# FastBar: Sales Management System for fast-food bars

 FastBar is a system designed for fast-service bars.
 It tracks and process consumptions and, optionally, integrates with RFID-based Wine dispensers (like Vitte).
 This provides a a solution for auto-bar sales management through a unique card given to each client.